242 FW 2

 (1) Copies of SDSs (chemicals being used and no longer in use) (see section 2.7C),

 (2) Exposure sampling results for a minimum of 30 years, and

 (3) A written record of all hazard communication training employees receive (see section 2.7B),

-B. The servicing Human Capital office must retain in the employee’s medical file, all medical evaluations such as physician opinions, physical exam results, and physical exam supporting documentation for the length of employment plus 30 years.
+B. The servicing Human Resource office must retain in the employee’s medical file, all medical evaluations such as physician opinions, physical exam results, and physical exam supporting documentation for the length of employment plus 30 years.

 2.11 Where can someone find more complete details about HAZCOM program requirements?
 For complete details of HAZCOM program requirements, visit OSHA’s Web site.
-If you cannot access this site, contact your Regional Safety Office for assistance.
+If you cannot access this site, contact your Regional/HQ Safety Office for assistance.

-For information on the content of this chapter, contact the Division of Safety and Health.
-For information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For information on the content of this chapter, contact the JAO Safety Operations Branch of Policy, Training, and Program Support.
+For information about this website, contact Krista Bibb in the Policy and Regulations Branch (PRB).